Adventure em

 Overview

 Visit this abandoned hospital (where Hillary Clinton was born!) by taking the red line to Bryn Mawr.
-Once you're there, walk to 5700 North Ashland Avenue and take a couple laps of the block to see how many people are outside.
-Usually, it's about a million.
-I swear, no one in this part of the city ever goes to sleep.
-They'll all be sitting on their porches waiting for you to walk by.
-If you're lucky and there's only minimal surveillance, sneak through the fence in the back and make your way in through the back of the building.
+Once you're there, walk to 5700 North Ashland Avenue.
+Climb through any opening in the fence and make your way in through the back of the building.
 There is a door, but if it's blocked off you can climb over a small brick wall to access an easier entrance through the east side of the building.
+The lobby is the first room you will probably be able to enter, but large windows make it easy to be spotted inside.

 Safety and Risk